 For over 500 years, Florida has been popular with explorers.
 From Ponce de Leon’s quest to the astronauts and engineers of NASA and the international race to space, Florida has a rich, rugged passion for discovery.
 The Kennedy Space Center is the only place in the world where you can still soar to the stars.
 Catch a glimpse of the foundations of space exploration as you witness a Saturn V rocket launch in the Apollo/Saturn V Center and watch the first moon landing.
 Take one of the Up-Close Tours to see the historical Launch Pad 39-A where the first rockets and all space shuttles blasted off into space or step inside the massive Vehicle Assembly Building to see how rockets were prepared for launch.
 Think you have the right stuff?
 Test your skills in the Astronaut Training Experience then hop aboard the Shuttle Launch simulator.
 Who knows?
 You may be piloting the next generation of spacecraft to journey where no one has gone before.
-Afterwards, meet an astronaut at the daily Astronaut Encounter where veteran astronauts answer questions from the audience.
+Afterward, meet an astronaut at the daily Astronaut Encounter where veteran astronauts answer questions from the audience.
 New in 2013, the interactive Angry Birds Space Encounter allows guests to create their own Angry Bird then participate in seven different hands-on exhibits.
 Later in 2013, Space Shuttle Atlantis will be installed in its newly constructed 90,000-square-foot permanent Earthbound home.
 This is definitely one of the most popular things for families to do in Florida.

 Read about other activities on Florida’s Space Coast for kids!

 3. Get to know the Parrot-heads in the Conch Republic